monadplus/dotfiles/arch-linux.md

 # Arch Linux

+These is a step-by-step installation guide for **my** arch linux main system.

 **All steps after installing the display/window manager are missing**

+!!!
 I am currently using Arcolinux were all these steps are not automated.

 ## Installation